ryokbys/nap-doc/docs/fp.md

 -   **distribution function (DF)-matching mode** -- RDF, ADF,
     equilibrium volume and lattice constants are adopted as targets.
--   **whatever mode** -- any quantity that is computable can be used as a target.
+-   **any-target mode** -- any quantity that is computable can be used as a target.

 In the **DF-matching mode**, the reference data formats of these targets are different.

-On the other hand, in the **whatever mode**, the format of reference data is fixed.
+On the other hand, in the **any-target mode**, the format of reference data is fixed.

 ### Reference data format in DF-matching mode